iamhammyboi19/iamhammyboi19/README.md

 #### 👋 Hi, I'm Ahmed - a Full Stack Software Engineer with a Systems Focus

 I hold a BSc in Computer Engineering from Near East University, Nicosia, TRNC.
-I specialize in low-level C++ systems programming, with hands-on experience building high-performance network applications using multi-threaded I/O, `kqueue`, and `epoll`.
+I have a strong interest in Full Stack Development, with practical experience using Node.js, SQL, NoSQL, HTML, CSS, and Reactjs.
+In addition, I specialize in low-level C++ systems programming and have hands-on experience developing high-performance network applications utilizing multi-threaded I/O, `kqueue`, and `epoll`.
 One of my key projects includes developing a Custom File Transfer Protocol from scratch - a deep dive into operating system-level socket handling and performance tuning.

 Currently, I’m expanding my expertise in **Machine Learning** and **Edge AI**, building a solid mathematical and engineering foundation to support future research in intelligent systems.